spoddutur/my-notes/solr2.md

 ![image](https://user-images.githubusercontent.com/22542670/41509173-97516c68-726d-11e8-841a-c04874715560.png)

 ### 2.3 Pros:
 Here the highest scored result will have BOTH search terms.
 So essentially a document that has both red and apple will come to the top.
-This strategy is coined as **term centric**.
+This is **term centric** strategy.

 ### 2.4 Cons:
 If u notice in the above workflow, the user query is first tokenised by whitespace and then passed down to field analysers.
 Splitting user query before applying analysers will break some other expected behaviours like multi-word synonyms, shingles and n-gram analysers at query-time.
 This is because these analysers can't see across whitespace boundaries.
 For example: